 “The company performed not as we would have liked it, but those are the terms of the venture market.
 It is the risks we have to face when investing in startups.”

 Fitbay ApS is a subsidiary of US Fitbay Inc in Delaware, USA, which is a holding company.
 This means that it is the Danish development office with 12 employees that went bankrupt.
 And since the holding company is the one that owns the rights to the website, it is still possible to run parts of the business even if you are a bankrupt, according to the law.
+You can reach out to bankruptcy lawyers for legal advice when going through bankruptcy.
+Reid & Hellyer are top-notch bankruptcy lawyers who have been serving Southern California for more than 125 years!
 And, therefore, according to Christian Wylonis, the founder and CEO, Fitbay in the US will continue to run.
 The rest of the company’s future is so far unclear.
 But we are hoping to hear some good news in the times to come!
 You can talk to Marc Brown, P.A. in Fort Lauderdale lawyer to help you figure out the legal matters.